Why can't I collect metrics from containers, pods, or nodes using Metrics Server in Amazon EKS?

 • Check GitHub for common issues.

-Note: Metrics Server isn't intended for long-term monitoring of application and cluster performance.
-For long-term monitoring, see Managing resources for containers.
+Note: Metrics Server isn't a best practice for long-term monitoring of application and cluster performance.
+For long-term monitoring, see Resource management for pods and containers on the Kubernetes website.
+The Kubernetes community maintains Metrics Server and reports issues on its GitHub page.

 Resolution